 The Company also maintains noncontributory unfunded defined contribution plans (the Supplemental Executive Retirement Plans or SERP) for certain active and retired executives.
 The Company is not required to make any payments until the participant is eligible to receive retirement benefits.
 During the year ended December 31, 2012 (Successor), the periods January 15 - December 31, 2011 (Successor) and January 1 - January 14, 2011 (Predecessor) and the year ended December 31, 2010 (Predecessor), the Company recognized pretax costs of \$1.8 million, \$1.4 million, \$0.1 million and \$1.6 million, respectively, representing additional accrued benefits and interest credited under the SERP.
-Benefit payments to retirees were \$1.1 million, \$2.3 million and \$1.2 million during the year ended December 31, 2012 (Successor), the period January 15 - December 31, 2011 (Successor) and the year ended December 31, 2010 (Predecessor), the period January 15 - December 31, 2011 (Successor) and the year ended December 31, 2010 (Predecessor), the period January 15 - December 31, 2011 (Successor) and the year ended December 31, 2010 (Predecessor), the period January 15 - December 31, 2011 (Successor) and the year ended December 31, 2010 (Predecessor), respectively.
+Benefit payments to retirees were \$1.1 million, \$2.3 million and \$1.2 million during the year ended December 31, 2012 (Successor), the period January 15 - December 31, 2011 (Successor) and the year ended December 31, 2010 (Predecessor), respectively.
 The accrued liability, included in other noncurrent liabilities, was approximately \$11.0 million and \$10.3 million as of December 31, 2012 and 2011, respectively.